 In order to force your fat cat to eat slower, use a big dish but only put about two layers of kibble in it.
 It will make the kibble harder to pick up forcing your cat to slow down.
 If you exclusively feed your cat wet food, then add a little bit of water to your cat’s food to slow them down, just be careful not to add too much water or else your cat might turn away from their food entirely and the point is not to starve them.

 Some of these suggestions might be impractical or even impossible, but not to worry, there are some other things you can do that are less effective but still helpful.
 There are diet foods that help your overweight cat but also be healthy for your normal cat.
 There are multi-cat foods that have a substance called carnitine that helps burn fat in an overweight cat and helps healthy cats maintain their slimness.
 Like the Atkins diet for humans, cats aren’t as hungry when they consume a diet that contains fewer carbohydrates.
-Unlike human foods however, the amount of carbohydrates per serving of cat food will not be displayed on the bag.
+Unlike human foods, however, the number of carbohydrates per serving of cat food will not be displayed on the bag.
 What you can find on the bag is the guaranteed protein level of the kibble.
-Protein and carbs have an inverse relationship, so if the protein level is very high, then the amount of carbohydrates will be very low.
+Protein and carbs have an inverse relationship, so if the protein level is very high, then the number of carbohydrates will be very low.

-Foods with high protein levels will also have high fat levels, which might sound strange because humans tend to avoid fats to lose weight.
-Because of the high fatty content, you have to feed your cat less food to instigate weight loss, but since there are less carbs in the food, your cats appetite will be suppressed.
+Foods with high protein levels will also have high-fat levels, which might sound strange because humans tend to avoid fats to lose weight.
+Because of the high fatty content, you have to feed your cat less food to instigate weight loss, but since there are fewer carbs in the food, your cats appetite will be suppressed.
 Wet foods have some of the highest protein content and a moderate amount of fat, so you might consider switching at least one of your cat’s meals to wet food.
 There are also some dry foods that are pretty high in protein content, try to find a kibble that is high in protein and low in fat.

 One of the foods you might consider is the Performatrin Ultra Slim Care food; it is specifically formulated to be high in protein and low in carbohydrates.
 It also contains a mix of quickly and slowly absorbed carbohydrates in order not to have a spike of glucose after consuming it.
 The recipe also contains Carnitine and green tea extract to help your cat burn carbohydrates quicker than they usually would.